 While most sharks live in all of the world’s oceans, some species are known to live in freshwater lakes and rivers.
 For example, bull sharks have evolved to swim between salt and fresh water.

 River sharks have also been found in rivers of South Asia, New Guinea, and Australia.

 Next, we look at the top 10 most shark infested beaches…

 Popularly known as a fishing town and holiday resort, Gansbaai is also home to a very large population of everyone’s favourite super-predator of the oceans, the Great White Shark.

 This little shark-visiting sojourn will typically cost you a few hundred dollars.

-But, if this adventure does not appeal so much to you, you can take your spot on the deck of the ship, and watch the sharks feast on the local seal population.
+But, if this adventure does not appeal so much to you, you can take your spot on the deck of the ship, and watch the sharks feast on bait or the local seas.